 Peyton Manning (Broncos), Tom Brady (Patriots), Andrew Luck (Colts), Philip Rivers (Chargers), Russell Wilson (Seahawks), Cam Newton (Panthers), Drew Brees (Saints) and Colin Kaepernick (49ers) are among the NFL’s top quarterbacks.
-Each QB is also the undeniable leader of their team.
+Each quarterback is also the undeniable leader of their team.
 Each organization’s ability to land a franchise quarterback, whether it was in free agency or the draft, explains why they are still in the playoffs.

 “Let’s be realistic,” CBS Sports analyst Dan Dierdorf said on Tuesday.
 “The rules of the National Football League have steadily been changing to make it easier to throw the football.
 The passing game is what you have to have, and let’s be realistic.
 There are 32 teams in the National Football League.
 There are probably only 20 quarterbacks.